kubevault/kubevault/docs/concepts/secret-engine-crds/awsaccesskeyrequest.md

 # AWSAccessKeyRequest CRD

 `AWSAccessKeyRequest` CRD is to request AWS credential from vault.
-If `AWSAccessKeyRequest` is approved, then Vault operator will issue credential from vault and create kubernetes secret containing credential.
+If `AWSAccessKeyRequest` is approved, then Vault operator will issue credential from vault and create Kubernetes secret containing credential.
 The secret name will be specified in `status.secret.name` field.

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1